Which conditioner for color-treated hair is best?

-A. Instructions for how long to leave a conditioner in your hair vary from product to product, but usually it is three to five minutes.
-It is important to also take your hair type into consideration as well.
-For example, if you have dry, coarse or thicker hair, you may want to leave the conditioner in your hair for longer than the suggested time.
+A. Instructions vary from product to product, but usually it is three to five minutes.
+It is important to also take your hair type into consideration.
+For example, if you have dry, coarse or thicker hair, you may want to leave the conditioner in for longer than the suggested time.

 Can conditioner fix damaged hair?

 A. Damage cannot be reversed.
 However, hair can be protected from further damage by using proper hair maintenance techniques such as brushing and detangling your hair and being careful with heated styling tools.
 Conditioners made without harsh chemicals and sulfates can help protect your hair from future damage when used regularly.

 What are the best conditioners for color-treated hair to buy?

 Nexxus Hair Color Assure Conditioner

 What you need to know: This deep conditioner keeps color-treated hair looking vibrant and protects it from fading.